ormeggio con vento forte: una guida per non fare danni

 Mooring in Strong Wind

-Below we have listed some experience-based guidelines, although they are subject to various factors: wind intensity and direction, available space, type of boat.
-Therefore, these are not instructions to be followed strictly, but rules to keep in mind and adapt according to each situation
+Below, we list some guidelines based on experience with mooring in strong winds, knowing that this operation is subject to a series of variables: wind intensity and direction, available space, type of boat.
+Therefore, these are not recommendations to follow strictly, but rules to keep in mind and adapt each time according to the situation.

-To begin, we can introduce two key concepts: the most troublesome wind is the one blowing crosswise.
-Both when entering and approaching, when lateral pressure will produce an annoying drift.
-From this, it follows that while in calm conditions we can moor at very slow speed and minimize the possibility of damage, with strong winds we need to be quicker.
+So, how to safely reach your berth when the wind is blowing strong?
+To start, we can introduce two concepts to keep in mind: the most annoying wind is the one blowing across.
+Whether entering or approaching, when the lateral pressure will produce an annoying drift.
+From this, it follows that if in calm conditions we can moor at a very slow speed and minimize the possibility of causing damage, in mooring with strong winds, we need to be quicker.

 Finally, a basic rule, this is indeed a dogma: prepare the boat and crew.
 Fenders, coiled lines, and instructed crew well before starting the maneuver.